-Chemical equilibrium (CE) is the state of a solution (mix of chemicals) such that the composition remains unchanged: a solution that has ongoing chemical reactions is considered in such a state if for each reaction, there is one or more other reactions that balances it so that the percentage makeup of each chemical remains the same.
+Chemical equilibrium (CE) is the state of a solution (mix of chemicals) such that the composition remains unchanged: a solution that has ongoing chemical reactions is considered in such a state if for each reaction, there is another reaction or a set of other reactions that balances it so that the percentage makeup of each chemical remains the same.
 Temperature and pressure are generally factors.
 Given enough time, a solution without other influences (added energy, added material, a source of motion, etc.) is expected to fall into chemical equilibrium, and a characteristic time can often be calculated, i.e., the rate at which it forms.

-Chemical equilibrium is of interest in astrophysics in studying the atmospheres (and lakes/oceans) of planets and moons: given enough time, chemical equilibrium is generally expected, and given known reaction rates and expected chemical-equilibrium concentrations, observations of the atmosphere can be checked to validate the observations, or to infer process that are keeping it out of equilibrium.
+Chemical equilibrium is of interest in astrophysics in studying the atmospheres (and lakes/oceans) of planets and moons: given enough time, chemical equilibrium is generally expected, and given known reaction rates and expected chemical-equilibrium concentrations, observations of the atmosphere can be validated, or if the expected equilibrium is not present, processes which could keep it out of equilibrium can be inferred.
 The state of being out of chemical equilibrium may be referred to as non-CE (non chemical equilibrium or NCE).
-This is reflected in models of such atmospheres: they can assume chemical equilibrium, or may require accommodation to some type of NCE.
+This is reflected in models of such atmospheres: they can assume chemical equilibrium, or may require some presumed instigator of NCE.

 The study of the ongoing changes in concentrations in a solution is called chemical kinetics.
 Stellar models could require some modeling of the chemistry, but much of the stars are sufficiently hot that atoms are dissociated and no compounds are present.

 The metal-silicate equilibrium is a factor in the abundances of metals (metals in the "chemistry" sense, e.g., iron) versus silicates in the Earth's mantle: the abundances are considered to result from the equilibrium at the surface between the core and mantle at the end of the core's differentiation.